- Prenatal Classes

 - Baby's refusal to breast-feed

 - Introducing the bottle

 Mayo Clinic Health System is dedicated to helping you and your family to achieve the best possible breast-feeding experience.
-For telephone consultation, call 507-385-2967.
+For telephone consultation, call us at the number below.

 At times, questions or problems arise and a phone call is just not enough.
 Actual observation of breast-feeding may be necessary to assist in solving the concern.
 Outpatient services are by appointment only.
-For more information or to schedule a consult, call 507-385-2967.
+Call us at the number below to schedule a consult.